LLM Task Interference: An Initial Study on the Impact of Task-Switch in Conversational History: Introduction

 Recent advancements in Natural Language Processing (NLP)~\cite{brown2020language,openai2023gpt}, have led to their widespread deployment of large language models (LLMs) across various applications~\cite{bubeck2023sparks, anil2023palm, singhal2022large}.
 One of the popular NLP tasks includes conversational systems where LLMs are capable of engaging in dialogues that mimic human interactions~\cite{manyika2023overview, bai2022constitutional}.
 A typical interaction involves a series of conversation turns starting with the user and the LLM responds to the user.
 This interaction is however focused on a specific topic or a task~\cite{hosseini2020simple, lee2022sgd}.

 The performance of LLMs is further boosted by leveraging in-context examples or few-shot examples of a particular task~\cite{brown2020language, smith2022using, thoppilan2022lamda}.
 In-context learning, by utilizing examples within the conversation history, enables LLMs to generate responses that are relevant and tailored to the contextual conversation.
-The auto-regressive nature of popular instruction-tuned (LLMs) suggests that the LLM generated response is conditioned on the entire conversation history.
+The auto-regressive nature of popular instruction-tuned (LLMs) suggests that the LLM-generated response is conditioned on the entire conversation history.
 This underscores the sequential dependency and contextual awareness embedded within these models.
 While prompt sensitivity has been exploited by in-context learning to improve downstream performance, this sensitivity has also opened the door to vulnerabilities, where malicious actors can exploit prompt sensitivity for adverse purposes~\cite{greshake2023not, liu2023prompt, jiang2023prompt, xu2023llm}.

 In this paper, we investigate the sensitivity and the impact of LLM performance on past conversational interaction.
 To do so, we introduce the concept of \emph{task-switch}.
-A task-switch is characterized by a conversational objective, moving from one distinct task to another within the same conversation thread, for example: Figure~\ref{fig:teaser} illustrates a task-switch from sentiment prediction to math algebra which confuses the model to output erroneously.
+A task-switch is characterized by a conversational objective, moving from one distinct task to another within the same conversation thread, for example: ~\autoref{fig:teaser} illustrates a task-switch from sentiment prediction to math algebra which confuses the model to output erroneously.
 Designing LLMs that can seamlessly switch between tasks without degradation in performance can influence the reliability of LLMs in realistic scenarios.

 In this work, we systematically study the impact of predictive performance and the sensitivity of LLMs in the presence of different task-based chat histories.
-Our key contributions and takeaways can be summarised as: \begin{itemize} \itemsep-0.4em \item We formalize the risk of performance degradation of LLMs due to task-switch. \item We present the impact of task-switch on diverse datasets with more than 15 different task-switches. \item We measure the task-switch sensitivity for popular LLMs of different sizes, where we observe that very large (175B) and small (7B) LLMs can both be susceptible to performance degradation from task-switch. \end{itemize}
+Our key contributions and takeaways can be summarised as: \begin{itemize} \itemsep-0.4em \item We formalize the risk of performance degradation of LLMs due to task-switch. \item We present the impact of task-switch on diverse datasets with more than 15 different task-switches. \item We measure the task-switch sensitivity for popular LLMs of different sizes, where we observe that LLMs of different sizes (7B to 175B) could be susceptible to performance degradation from the task-switch.\footnote{Note that in some rare cases, the task-switch can lead to marginal performance improvements.} \end{itemize}